 You don’t have that much understanding of cloud based infrastructure yet.

-In the comparison of Amazon EC2 vs Lightsail, Use EC2 if:
+In the comparison of Amazon EC2 vs Lightsail,

 You need a specific distribution